VIDEO: Staten Island Ferry officers finally get a labor agreement

 “Today, we thank our tireless ferry workers, not just with words — but with a contract that delivers the fair wages and benefits they deserve,” said Mayor Adams.
 “Our nation has been suffering from a shortage of marine workers.
 We know that to attract and retain a talented workforce we must offer competitive wages and benefits that everyone can agree on.
 Thanks to this agreement, both our ferry workers and the working people of Staten Island can continue to ride forward without worry or interruptions.
 I want to thank our mediator, Al Viani, and our indefatigable Office of Labor Relations Commissioner Renee Campion for their efforts in reaching this historic moment.”

 “Thank you to MEBA Secretary-Treasurer Roland Rexha and mediator Al Viani for working tirelessly with us to reach this agreement,” said Campion.
-“We are extremely pleased we were able to settle this contract and finally get these employees raises going back more than 10 years, which will also help us better recruit and retain these valuable workers and ensure our Staten Island ferry system continues to be a vital part of our public transportation system.”
+“We are extremely pleased we were able to settle this contract and finally get these employees raises going back more than 10 years, which will also help us better recruit and retain these valuable workers and ensure our Staten Island ferry system continues to be a vital part of our public transportation system.

-“This agreement has been one of the most complex and difficult that I have ever had to deal with in my fifty-plus years of labor relations experience,” said Viani.
+“This agreement has been one of the most complex and difficult that I have ever had to deal with in my 50-plus years of labor relations experience,” said Viani.
 “I commend the city’s representative, Renee Campion, and her staff and the union’s representative, Roland Rexha, and his staff for making the necessary compromises to reach a successful conclusion.
 This agreement is in the best interests of the city and the Staten Island ferryboat workers.
 It will ensure safe, reliable, and stable ferryboat service for years to come.”

 The total cost of the Staten Island Ferry officers agreement through Fiscal Year 2027 will be $103 million, for an additional cost of $53 million.
 This additional funding will be reflected in future financial plans.